 Compare a complete Frayer Model to a mere definition and I’m sure you’ll see how powerful it is to offer essential characteristics, examples, and non-examples.
 Sometimes it even pushes me as the teacher to clarify what the concept really means!

-Oh, and here’s a commonly used graphic organizer to represent the Frayer Model (PDF).
+Oh, and here’s a commonly used graphic organizer of the Frayer Model (PDF) to get your started.